miladnasiri/Covid-19-Radiology-/README.md

 ## 📊 Dataset Details
 ### COVID-19 Radiography Database
-This project utilizes the award-winning COVID-19 Radiography Database, created through international collaboration between:
+This award-winning dataset is a collaborative effort between:
 - Qatar University, Doha, Qatar
 - University of Dhaka, Bangladesh
 - Medical professionals from Pakistan and Malaysia